ThKrypt/QualCoder/05-Files.md

 As a practical example: Open the Manage Files dialog.
 In the Examples folder import the following files: ID1.docx, ID2.odt, transcript.txt and the miguel-henriques.jpg.

+## Column visibility

+Sometimes a lot of columns can be displayed which can be overwhelming.
+You can hide columns by right-click on the table header row for options to hide that column or to hide columns beginning with specific text.
+Or to show columns where the column name starts with specific text.

+## Open attribute URLs

+Right-click on a URL in an attribute and open the URL with the default web browser.
+This is only if the attribute is a URL and it passes URL validation.

+## Assign a selected file to a case

+You can assign a file to a case via right-click menu when in the cases column.

 ## Text file creation and editing

 Manage Files > Create text file or View text file.
 Manage files View Audio/Video (with the transcribed text file shown).